pp4rs/DEPRECATED-installation-guide/docs/snakemake.md

     snakemake --version

-into a termainal and pressing `Return`
+into a termainal and pressing `Return.`

 The expected output is the current version on the software, which should be greater than